 One of MANY matches between the two teams

 As far as mainstream goes, his film appearance as Ramses has already been stated.
-While the movie isn’t exactly faithful in its portrayal of Mexican wrestling, it does tell one of the most basic but successful stories one can see in all of wrestling in the form of the underdog rising up to face the arrogant heel.
-Something Silver King portrayed gloriously by simply having a blank stare most of the film.
-Being a pro wrestler, he obviously had the charisma of one and it was very much present in the film.
-Amid the ‘kid’s film’ comedy, Silver King was the one true element of Lucha Libre in the film.
-Silver King is immortalized thanks to his portrayal in this film and his legacy will live on thanks to such.
+While the movie isn’t precisely faithful in its portrayal of Mexican wrestling.
+It does tell one of the most basic but successful stories.
+One can see in all of wrestling in the form of the underdog rising to face the arrogant heel.
+It was something Silver King portrayed gloriously by merely having a blank stare most of the film.
+Being a pro wrestler, he had the charisma of one, and it was very much present in the movie.
+Amid the ‘kid’s film’ comedy, Silver King was the one actual element of Lucha Libre in the film.
+Silver King was immortalized thanks to his portrayal in this film, and his legacy will live on thanks to such.

 Of course, he came out to Smells Like Teen Spirit in AAA

 Thank you for a lasting legacy, influencing so many not just with a unique blend of high flying and brawling.
 But also by instilling the practice of studying tapes.
 Thank you for influencing tag teams and for taking the influence around the world.
 Thank you for your time as Ramses, being a gateway of wrestling to children and thank you, Silver King, Rest In Peace.
 (1968-2019)